LIFX/lifx-protocol-docs/tools.md

-[LIFX LAN Protocol V2 home](README.md).
-Usage of this documentation is bound by the [LIFX Developer Terms](http://developer.lifx.com/terms).
+> From [LIFX LAN Protocol](README.md).
+LiFi Labs, Inc. © 2015.
+All rights reserved.
+Usage of this documentation is bound by the [LIFX Developer  Terms] (http://developer.lifx.com/terms).

 # LIFX Protocol V2 documentation tools